jedgroev/SGWebsite/lessons/20190219_tidyverse_Marc/README.md

 ## Lesson outline
+1. Introduction to the lesson (tidy format, examples, dataset, setup)
-1. Loading the `tidyverse` library and downloading the dataset
+2. Loading the `tidyverse` library and downloading the dataset
-2. Get a first peek into the dataset: `head`, `glimpse`, `View`
+3. Get a first peek into the dataset: `head`, `glimpse`, `View`
-3. Why is this format not handy to answer data questions?
+4. Why is this format not handy to answer data questions?
-4. Identify experimental factors from measured values: defining the key-value pairs of the `gather` function. `?gather`
+5. Identify experimental factors from measured values: defining the key-value pairs of the `gather` function. `?gather`
-5. Transform your dataset format into the tidy format.
+6. Transform your dataset format into the tidy format.
-6. Build a few explorative plots using the `ggplot2` package from the `tidyverse` suite.
+7. Build a few explorative plots using the `ggplot2` package from the `tidyverse` suite.
-7. Subset the data to keep only the upper side of the leaf.
+8. Subset the data to keep only the upper side of the leaf.
-8. Design a one-way ANOVA model that explain the trichome count results.
+9. Design a one-way ANOVA model that explain the trichome count results.

+# Introduction

-### The tidy format
+## The tidy format

 - Each variable forms a column.
 - Each observation forms a row.